thecodeplanner/remindful-frontend/README.md

 Remindful is a self-care journaling app made for users to keep track of their daily tasks as well as be mindful of their thoughts and feelings each day.

-This was built with a React frontend and Ruby on Rails for the [backend] (https://github.com/thecodeplanner/remindful-backend).
+This was built with a React frontend and Ruby on Rails for the [backend](https://github.com/thecodeplanner/remindful-backend).

 ## Bundle Install